-This raises the ethical questions: how actively do you target unfolding scenarios in the field in order to get a more dramatic image?
+This raises the ethical questions: how actively do you target unfolding scenarios in the field to get a more dramatic image?
 How far do you push boundaries before it becomes a misrepresentation?

 The photographer’s need to achieve proximity and build an emotional connection with the subject provokes another personal tension.
 Most assignment photography commissions are on a tight filming schedule that necessitate the fast building of often superficial yet meaningful relationships.
 Diego explained:

-“If your purpose is to achieve your end regardless of means, then get the person to believe you have good intentions when you don’t (or maybe you do).
-For me getting to know a person takes time and you just cannot go and forcibly make a connection.”
+If your purpose is to achieve your end regardless of means, then get the person to believe you have good intentions when you don’t (or maybe you do).
+For me getting to know a person takes time and you just cannot go and forcibly make a connection.

 The following section explores the interactions that happen in the field in the process of filming.
-I accompanied Ahmed on assignment for a charity to document their activities and to record the benefits they provide to their beneficiaries.
+I accompanied Ahmed on assignment for a charity to document the organization’s activities and to record the benefits they provide to their beneficiaries.
 The scenes, recorded in my field notes, illustrate the numerous considerations photographers face, such as making connections with subjects, gaining their consent to be photographed, and leading or guiding subjects, and how these interactions evolve and are negotiated on location.

 Minara fetches her baby with a worried look on her face.
 The baby is hungry.
 She takes the lead for the approximate three kilometre walk across the dry fields to their home which she shares with her brother-in-law’s family.
 It is a family homestead and Akimunesa’s house is located next door.
 She shields the baby from the sun with her dupatta – a scarf worn draped over the chest resting over the shoulders.
-Akimunesa cannot walk as quickly so she strays behind but in the steady flow of labourers all leaving at the same time there is a sharp wind blowing the women’s saris- which gives movement to the images and Ahmed takes a few shots.
+Akimunesa cannot walk as quickly so she strays behind but in the steady flow of labourers all leaving at the same time there is a sharp wind blowing the women’s saris – which gives movement to the images and Ahmed takes a few shots.

-At the house we follow Minara to the cooking area where she prepares porridge for the baby while her older daughter of twelve takes the baby (fig. 12.1).
+At the house we follow Minara to the cooking area where she prepares porridge for the baby while her older daughter of twelve takes the baby (Figure.
+12.1).
 She sits next to her mother comforting the baby and is keenly aware of the camera: she is clearly posing for us but the sullen expression is quite opposite to the rambunctious entrance she made.
 She doesn’t speak and only rocks the baby.

 When complete, Minara swiftly takes the baby and moves into the house, upon which Ahmed follows and asks her to sit in the doorway so he can take advantage of the light to shoot some pictures.
 The doorway is narrow and I stay back but Ahmed calls for me to join – “the light is fantastic, come and take some shots.”
-It is a good light and Minara’s six-year old daughter joins us with a pet chicken to add to the scene (fig. 12.2).
-Minara then tells us her story of her four children: her eldest daughter being deaf and her six-year old having developmental problems.
+It is a good light and Minara’s six-year-old daughter joins us with a pet chicken to add to the scene (Figure.
+12.2).
+Minara then tells us her story of her four children: her eldest daughter being deaf and her six-year-old having developmental problems.
 Her eldest son has had to take the role of the man in the family as her husband has gone to work in Dhaka and they haven’t seen him for years.
 She has benefited from the charity programmes and the livestock programme in particular.
 She said that one of the proudest moments in her life was going alone to the cattle fair to pick up a cow, which was given to her as part of this programme.

-Fig. 12.1 Here
+<<Fig. 12.1 Here>>

-Fig. 12.2 Here
+<<Fig. 12.2 Here>>